Overfishing Statistics – Global Status of Fishery Resources!

 the increased efficiency of fishing has led to

 Many aquatic species have made their way onto the endangered list due to overfishing, and in 2011, the International Union for Conservation of Nature officially declared the Atlantic Bluefin Tuna an endangered species.
-Luckily, the IUCN now states that tuna species are recovering, and their numbers are slowly on the rise.

 which of the following best explains the current state of the majority of the world’s fisheries?